shubhamkriitr/ml4hc_nlp/README.md

     - RAM: 16 GB
 - OS: `Ubuntu 20.04.4 LTS`
 - Python Version: `3.7.11`

+Besides this, all the model training (for task 2 and 3) was done on a node with GPU (`NVIDIATITANRTX`).

+Text preprocessing may take long time, so we suggest downloading the preprocessed texts from the drive link shared below in the document.
 ## Creating isolated execution environment
 - Go to the root directory (after extractig the zip)
 - Execute the following in sequence (enter yes when prompted):